 In fact, one of our threat researchers Micah Graf recently replicated this attack, tested it against antivirus and ran it against our technology.
 You can view that quick video here.

-What You Can Do as a Small Business?
+What You Can Do as a Small Business for Endpoint Security?

 CounterTack understands enterprise security team needs, as well as what SMBs are challenged with everyday.
 Three key elements stand out in my mind for most SMBs:

 - You need the ability to look into potential issues, when you think endpoints (servers, laptops, desktops) are impacted.